 Do dentures feel like real teeth?

 It will take time to adjust to your dentures.
 However, over time, your dentures will function more naturally.
-Implant-supported dentures, in particular, feel more natural because they provide support with artificial tooth roots.
+Implant-supported dentures feel more natural because they provide support with artificial tooth roots.
 Speaking, biting, and chewing will get easier over time.

 Request an Appointment Online

-If you are interested in pursuing dentures and partials for your dental healthcare, schedule an appointment with Dr. Huckin today.
-We look forward to discussing with you the benefits that a new set of teeth will bring to your daily life!
+If you’re interested in getting traditional dentures, implant dentures, or partials, schedule an appointment with Dr. Huckin today.
+We look forward to helping you get a new set of teeth to improve your daily life!